What Do Compression Stockings Do?

 Compression stockings are worn to improve blood flow in your legs.
+What do compression socks do?
 Specially fitted compression stockings are tight at the feet with a gradually looser fit on the leg, to move blood up your legs.
 This type of compression helps to fight the effects of gravity and assist the body in venous return, deoxygenated blood flowing back up to the heart.

 It is recommended to wear a pair of compression socks or stockings during a long flight or drive.
 Compression helps prevent leg swelling and can also relieve symptoms caused by varicose veins, skin ulcers, and deep vein thrombosis (DVT).